 MDMA works as a stimulant and is often used for recreational purposes.
 However, the idea of psychedelic-assisted psychotherapy is becoming more popular as research shows the benefits that come from it.

 Ketamine is also a Schedule X drug, and possession and use is a Class D misdemeanor in Maine.
 Penalties can be up to $2,000 in fines and 364 days in jail.

 Recent research shows that low doses of ketamine provide powerful antidepressant qualities .
 In addition, it works through entirely different mechanisms than conventional antidepressant medications.

 As a result, it’s possible ketamine therapy could help treat resistant depression and post-traumatic stress disorder (PTSD).

 When a specific activity gets decriminalized, the penalties are significantly reduced but not removed.
 On the other hand, legalization removes all penalties while generally providing a regulated context for commercialization.

 While the terms seem similar, they mean two different things.
 It’s essential to recognize the differences between legalization and decriminalization so you can avoid breaking the law.

 Key Takeaways: What’s the Future of Psychedelics in Maine?

 With the current attempts at decriminalization of all drugs and legalization of psilocybin, it seems likely that Maine will follow in Oregon’s footsteps.

-These states, along with others, can help lead the way in reforming drug laws and opening up new treatments for many disorders.
+These states, along with others, can help reform drug laws and open up new treatments for many disorders.